-Mistakes can happen

-It's easy to make a mistake when you are filing your report over the phone or filling out your claimants report.
+Mistakes can happen when filing your report over the phone, on the Internet, or when completing the paper form.
 We have found that some of the most common errors are:

 - estimating weekly earnings instead of putting in the actual amount earned; - forgetting to declare all the earnings received; - writing or entering the wrong number when reporting earnings; and - adding up the number of hours incorrectly.